drowe67/codec2-dev/codec2-dev/stm32/unittest/README_unittest.txt

    This one supports the newer boards but also does semihosting differently.
    It needs a command line option to turn on semihosting.

-   The source can be downloaded from"
+   The source can be downloaded from:

        https://github.com/texane/stlink